wavefrontHQ/docs/pages/doc/wavefront_data_format.md

 <td>metricValue</td>
 <td>Yes</td>
 <td>The value of the metric.</td>
 <td markdown="span">A number that can be parsed into a double-precision floating point number or a long integer.
-Can be positive, negative, 0, Infinity, NaN and -Infinity.
+It can be positive, negative, or 0.
 In charts, the Wavefront UI represents values using SI and IEC/Binary units.
 See [Units in Chart Axes and Legends](charts_units.html).</td>
 </tr>
 <tr>
 <td>timestamp</td>